 The research project must be on a microbiological subject.

 A studentship may be held in a laboratory away from the normal place of study, but it must be located in the UK or Republic of Ireland.

 Once an award has been offered, it cannot be transferred to another student.

 A brief report and financial statement must be provided within three months of completion of the project.

-If the project is not completed excess funds should be repaid.
+If the project is not completed or if consumables funds are not used, excess funds should be repaid.

 Applications must be made on the appropriate form.

 Awards are made by competition.
-Applications are reviewed by at least two referees and funding decisions are made by an Award Panel based on the reports of the referees.
+Applications are reviewed by at least two referees and funding decisions are made by an Award Panel comprised of members of the Professional Development Committee, and are based on the reports of the referees.
 Applications will be judged on the following criteria:

 Applicants should expect to receive notification of the outcome of their application within two months of the closing date.